Impact of US policy on LatAm auto industry

 Despite this, business with Brazil (Latin America’s largest vehicle fleet market) is quite strong in terms of the US brand.

-Although Brazil imposes high taxes on imports, it is home to a number of automobile plants, including Chevrolet which has been the best best-selling brand in the country two years in a row.
+Although Brazil imposes high taxes on imports, it is home to a number of automobile plants, including Chevrolet which has been the best-selling brand in the country two years in a row.

 To further push sales in terms of biofuels exports to Brazil, the US is seeking relief on the current tariffs and quotas on ethanol to the country.
 At least half of Brazil's automobile fleet uses ethanol.